 CINDERELLA opens in theaters everywhere on March 13th!

 I’ve been invited to LA courtesy of Disney for a media event.
-All opinions are my own.- The Wild Robot Review - September 27, 2024
+All opinions are my own.- Red One Review - November 13, 2024

 […] you read my interview with Director Kenneth Branagh, you know that I’m a huge Kenneth Branagh fan.
 I’ve loved everything he’s ever […]